IBM/cloud-native-starter/documentation/OS4Cluster.md

 The binaries are updated about once per month and previous to `crc` version 1.2 you had to delete and reinstall your cluster every month due to expired certificates.
 Starting with version 1.2 `crc` can renew the certificates and keep running.
 You may still want to update it from time to time since newer versions of `crc` contain newer versions of OpenShift including bug fixes.
 Update means delete your cluster and start fresh with a newer version of `crc`!

 #### Important commands

+`crc setup` will check and setup the prereqs for CRC.

 `crc start` starts the OpenShift cluster and in the end prints out the credentials of two users: